Prisila20/EdgeCaps-Pruned-Capsule-Networks-for-RF-Respiratory-Monitoring/edge_deployment/raspberry_pi_setup.md

 ```
 python log_final_inference.py
 ```
-The inference pipeline monitors the shared directory, processes incoming radar frames, and generates respiratory state class in real time.
+The inference pipeline monitors the shared directory, processes incoming radar frames, and generates a respiratory state class in real time.

 ---